 "If you can treat your pain condition with a non-opioid solution or a combination of non-opioid solutions, you've done 90 percent of the work right there in terms of preventing future addiction," says Miller, who has his own Chinese medicine practice in Chicago.

-Many tout acupuncture not only as a pain solution but also as a tool for focus and relaxation.
-While Miller says he's seen promising evidence that acupuncture has a role in treating patients trying to break from addiction, the few studies conducted on the issue show results are mixed and more research is needed.
+Many have tout acupuncture not only as a pain solution; but also as a tool for focus and relaxation.
+While Miller says he's seen promising evidence that acupuncture has a role in treating patients trying to break from addiction, the few studies conducted on the issue show results are mixed, and more research is needed.

 Dr. David Thomas, a pain and opioid researcher at NIDA, says it's crucial to look at all options for pain treatment.

 "Chiropractic procedures and acupuncture are two treatments that are non-pharmacological and are alternative pain treatments.
 There's a lot of other ones out there too," Thomas says.
 "I think we have to move from just using opioids as a quick-fix [and] as a cure-all to using more comprehensive pain treatments, and that includes more pharmacological treatments that are out there now and non-pharmacological [treatments]."

 Thomas says there's no "magic bullet" for pain, and the right treatment can be different for every patient.

 While acupuncture and chiropractic therapies alone can make a difference in pain management, patients may also need other, more traditional medical care.
 Both Miller and Overland say they work with other health care professionals to treat patients, but getting physicians to refer patients for chiropractic care or acupuncture can sometimes be challenging.